An epicurean adventure to: South Africa

 No food processor?
 No problem!
 Just put the ginger nut biscuits in a sturdy plastic bag and crush them with a rolling pin.

-- Melt the butter either in the microwave or on the stove top and then combine it with the biscuit crumb.
+- Melt the butter either in the microwave or on the stovetop and then add it to the biscuit crumbs.
+Give it another whizz until it's well combined.

-- Press the crumb mixture firmly into the base of a baking dish, tart pan or an 8-inch springform cake tin.
+- Press the crumb mixture firmly into the base of a baking dish or round springform cake tin.
+Please see the note on which size dish to use.

 You can use the back of a spoon or the bottom of a glass to smooth out and press the crumb mixture evenly into the base.